How do I renew my Cal Grant?

 - The recipient’s Cal Grant eligibility will be reduced by 100%

-Students will be notified of their renewal eligibility or disqualification.
-Students may view their Cal Grant status in their WebGrants for Students account.
+Students will be notified of their renewal eligibility or disqualification sometime in May or June.
+Students may view their Cal Grant status in their WebGrants 4 Students account.
 Renewal award amounts are determined by both school segment and the year in which the student entered the program.